grbeno/grbeno.github.io/pages/dj_async_chat.md

 The chat has a memory layer as well, allowing the user to have longer conversations with the chatbot.

-The main tools of the application are channels in Django and websockets in React, which are the key components for implementing asynchroniuos communication.
+The main tools of the application are [`channels`](https://channels.readthedocs.io/en/stable/index.html) in Django and `WebSocket` in React, which are the key components for implementing asynchroniuos communication.

-This application works well on localhost, but if we want to deploy it, we need to change the channel layer from in-memory to Redis, as suggested by the [documentation](https://channels.readthedocs.io/en/stable/topics/channel_layers.html#redis-channel-layer).
+This application works well on localhost, but if we want to deploy it, we need to change the channel layer from In-memory to Redis, as suggested by the [documentation](https://channels.readthedocs.io/en/stable/topics/channel_layers.html#redis-channel-layer).

 [GitHub repository is available here](https://github.com/grbeno)